 Thank you very much for this explanation!!
 What i was thinking, please correct me if I am wrong: Could it be that "ce" (also ci, etc) personalizes the verb?
 So, "Non ce la fai" = "You do not do it yourself", and "ci vediamo"=" we see ourselves" or rather "we see one another" ?

-For example: vedo means I see; but (io) ci vedo means I can see, I am able to see. ( tu ci vedi (you can see), lui/lei ci vede...
+So, for example: 'Io vedo' means I see; but (io) ci vedo means I can see, I am able to see. ( tu ci vedi (you can see), lui/lei ci vede...

 Other verbs that can take the particle 'ci' (which would change their meaning) are:

-So, sometimes (as in the two verbs above) 'ci' means 'can/able to/manage', but not always.
-With other verbs, 'ci' can take completely different role, as in the following examples:
+So, sometimes (as in the two verbs above and our example sentence "Non ce la fai da solo?") 'ci' means 'can/able to/manage'.
+However, with other verbs, 'ci' can take completely different role and can mean something completely different, as in the following examples:

-'volerci' ( = to take or to need; Here, 'ci' changes the meaning of the verb 'volere' (want) completely, as you can see); Ex.
+Volere = want, but 'volerci' = to take or to need; Here, 'ci' changes the meaning of the verb 'volere' completely, as you can see); Ex.
 "Ci vuol pazienza."
 (It takes patience.)